Women's rights in Saudi Arabia: Hijab and dress code

+Historically, the awrah for a slave woman during the era of slavery in the Muslim world, who per Islamic law was a non-Muslim, was different than that of the awrah of a free Muslim woman.
+The awrah of a female slave was defined as being between her navel and her knee, and consequently she did not have to wear a hijab.

 The strictness of the dress code varies by region.
-In Jeddah, for example, many women go out with their faces and hair uncovered; Riyadh is more conservative by comparison.
+In Jeddah, for example, many women go out with their faces and hair uncovered.
+Riyadh is more conservative by comparison.
 Some shops sell designer abayat that have elements such as flared sleeves or a tighter form.
 Fashionable abayat come in colors other than black and may be decorated with patterns and glitter.
 According to one designer, abayat are "no longer just abayas.
 Today, they reflect a woman's taste and personality."

-Although the dress code is often regarded in the West as a highly visible symbol of oppression, Saudi women place the dress code low on the list of priorities for reform and some leave it off entirely.
+Although the dress code is often regarded in the West as a highly visible symbol of oppression, Saudi women place the dress code low on the list of priorities for reform, and some leave it off entirely.
 Journalist Sabria Jawhar complains in The Huffington Post that Western readers of her blog are obsessed with her veil.
 She calls the niqab "trivial":

 Some women say they want to wear a veil.
 They cite Islamic piety, pride in family traditions, and less sexual harassment from male colleagues.
 For many women, the dress code is a part of the right to modesty that Islam guarantees women.
 Some also perceive attempts at reform as anti-Islamic intrusion by Westerners.
 Faiza al-Obaidi, a Saudi biology professor, said: "They fear Islam, and we are the world's foremost Islamic nation."

-In 2002, multiple schoolgirls burned to death because religious policemen, who saw that they weren't veiled, prohibited them from fleeing.
+It is alleged that multiple schoolgirls burned to death in the 2002 Mecca girls' school fire because religious policemen, who saw that they were not veiled, prohibited them from fleeing.
+However, these charges were denied, and the inquiries into the incident initiated changes based on the conclusion that negligence of normal safety measures was the cause of these deaths.

 In 2014, a female anchor became the first to appear on Saudi state television without a headscarf.
 She was reporting as a news anchor from London for the Al Ekhbariya channel.

 In 2017, a woman was arrested for appearing in a viral video dressed in a short skirt and halter top while walking around an ancient fort in Ushayqir.
 She was released following international outcry.
-A few months earlier, a Saudi woman was detained for a short while after she appeared in public without a hijab; although she did not wear a crop top or short skirt, she was still arrested.
+A few months earlier, a Saudi woman was detained for a short while after she appeared in public without a hijab.
+Although she did not wear a crop top or short skirt like the previous case, she was still arrested.

 As of late 2019, hijab and abaya are no longer required for women in public.